There are two main ways to go with chemical-free sealants (and stains) for raised garden beds or planters.

 - “Teak oil” – any mix that contains tung and/or linseed with unknown ingredients or metallic driers would not be safe on the interior side next to the growing food.

 - Linseed oil on the interior of the planter beds/container garden.
 It’s just not durable enough to hold up in here.
+Also linseed oil with driers would not be safe on the inside of the planter.

 - Hemp oil or walnut oil – while you can use these two other penetrating drying oils on the exterior side they are not nearly as durable as linseed or tung oil.
 I would not be keen to use these outdoors.